ESBenchmark/ESBench/docs/guide/typescript.md

 ESM loader hooks only act on the current process and are not inherited by spawned processes, so new Node instances started at the executor cannot load TS suites.

-To achieve the same behavior, you can use [ts-directly](https://github.com/Kaciras/ts-directly).
+To achieve the same behavior, you can register [ts-directly](https://github.com/Kaciras/ts-directly) in Node parameters.

 ```javascript
 import { defineConfig, ProcessExecutor } from "esbench/host";